Auo/ImgurSharp/README.md

 # ImgurSharp

+⚠ FYI: The package that is on NuGet is **NOT** something that I've published.

 C# net-standard wrapper for Imgur anonymous api
 * Upload, edit and delete images
 * Create, edit and delete albums